RobeSantoro/presto_robesantoro/README.md

 This repo is the final excercise of a 3 month coding bootcamp @ Aulab.it

-It's a clone of a famous italian platform for second-hand andggspospo rentals (subito.it)
+It's a clone of a famous italian platform for second-hand and rentals (subito.it)

 It features: